sundate-matcha/sundate-ecosystem/DOCKER_README.md

 ### Common Issues

 1. **Port conflicts:**
-   - Ensure ports 27017, 3000, 3001, and 5001 are available
+   - Ensure port 88 is available
-   - Stop other services using these ports
+   - Stop other services using port 88

 2. **MongoDB connection issues:**
    - Wait for MongoDB to be healthy before starting API